CederGroupHub/chgnet/README.md

 # CHGNet
-Crystal Hamiltonian Graph neural-Network: A pretrained universal neural network potential for charge-informed atomistic modeling
+A pretrained universal neural network potential for **charge**-informed atomistic modeling
 ![chgnet](./chgnet-logo.png)
-CHGNet is pretrained on the GGA/GGA+U static and relaxation trajectories from Materials Project, a comprehensive dataset consisting of 1.5 Million structures from 146k compounds spanning the whole periodic table.
+**C**rystal **H**amiltonian **G**raph neural **Net**work is pretrained on the GGA/GGA+U static and relaxation trajectories from Materials Project, a comprehensive dataset consisting of 1.5 Million structures from 146k compounds spanning the whole periodic table.

 CHGNet highlights its ability to study electron interactions and charge distribution in atomistic modeling with near DFT accuracy.
+The charge inference is realized by regularizing the atom features with DFT magnetic moments, which carry rich information about both local ionic environments and charge distribution.

 # Installation:
 CHGNet requires